Community Privacy Residency (2026)

 Project Tracks

 Our project tracks are meant to be inspirational rather than prescriptive, representing areas of focus for the upcoming residency we believe will be especially pertinent or impactful.
 Residents are welcome to collaborate on projects beyond these proposed focus areas.
-More details and example project ideas will be shared when applications open.

 » Countersurveillance